xlqian/TTLS/doc/multimodal_in_valhalla.md

 ## Overview

-The algorithm that we introduce in this document can be used in multimodal pathfinding.
+The algorithm that we introduce in this document can be applied in multimodal pathfinding.
 More particularly, we're going to use Bike Sharing System(BSS) as example.

 In the case of BSS, two scenarios may happen: